Medically reviewed on March 15, 2018

 Guanfacine reduces nerve impulses in your heart and blood vessels.
 Guanfacine works by relaxing blood vessels, which lowers blood pressure and improves blood flow.

-Guanfacine is used to treat high blood pressure (hypertension).
-It is sometimes given together with other blood pressure medications.
+The Tenex brand of guanfacine is used to treat high blood pressure (hypertension).
+It is sometimes given with other blood pressure medications.

 Guanfacine may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.